FelixOnline/v2/content/articles/2015-3-19-college-comfortably-win-varsity-2015.md

 subtitle: >
   Philippa Skett reports as College secure new Varsity Trophy
 date: "2015-03-19 23:44:30 +0000"

 # Attributes from Felix Online V1
 id: "5407"
 old_path: /sport/5407/college-comfortably-win-varsity-2015
 aliases:
  - /sport/5407/college-comfortably-win-varsity-2015
+imported: true
+comments:
+ - Hello There I found your weblog using msn That is a really neatly written article I will be sure to bookmark it and come back to read extra of your useful info Thanks for the post I will definitely comebacknike roshe run zwart met roze zool httpwwwmymotionnlnlnikerosherunzwartmetrozezool17433html

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - kmw13

+# Homepage control params
 headline: true
 featured: true